New Zealand–Papua New Guinea relations: History

 New Zealand and Papua New Guinea are two Pacific Islands states with a common history in the fact that New Zealand and the Territory of Papua were colonized by the United Kingdom (while Germany administered German New Guinea).
 During World War II, New Zealand soldiers fought in the Battle of the Green Islands.
 In 1949, Australia established a joint administration over both territories called the Territory of Papua and New Guinea.
 In September 1975, Papua New Guinea obtained independence from Australia.
 Soon afterwards, New Zealand recognized and established diplomatic relations with Papua New Guinea.

 In December 1988, the Bougainville Civil War erupted in the Autonomous Region of Bougainville when a group calling itself the Bougainville Revolutionary Army (BRA) led a movement for secession by the island from Papua New Guinea.
 New Zealand played a role by hosting Papua New Guinean government officials and separatists for peace talks.
 In October 1997, following talks in Christchurch, a truce was signed between the new government and many of the Bougainville separatists.
 An unarmed Truce Monitoring Group (TMG) led by New Zealand and supported by Australia, Fiji and Vanuatu was subsequently deployed.
 In January 1998 the Lincoln Agreement was signed and New Zealand was witness to the 2001 Bougainville Peace Agreement which ended the conflict.

 New Zealand and Papua New Guinea are active members of the Pacific Islands Forum.
 There have been numerous visits by leaders of both nations with recent visits including New Zealand Prime Minister Jacinda Ardern visiting Port Moresby in November 2018 to attend the 30th APEC summit.
 In February 2020, Papua New Guinean Prime Minister James Marape paid a four-day state visit to New Zealand.

 Since 2001, Papua New Guinea has been host to the Manus Regional Processing Centre on Manus Island established by Australia as a Pacific Solution aimed at stopping maritime arrivals of asylum seekers to Australia.
 In recent years, New Zealand has offered to take refugees who had been stuck on Manus Island.
 The New Zealand and Papua New Guinea governments wanted this offer to materialize, however, Australia wouldn't allow it, warning it could create an incentive for future asylum seekers to get in to Australia through a back door.

+In 2021, New Zealand Prime Minister Jacinda Ardern signed a partnership agreement with Papuan Prime Minister James Marape.
+In late March 2025, New Zealand Prime Minister Christopher Luxon signed a second partnership agreement with Marape, marking 50 years of bilateral relations between the two countries.
+This agreement was signed in Wellington and focused on bilateral cooperation in education, trade, security, agriculture and fisheries.